 From there, Saad was the fortunate recipient of a lot of success with his team.
 The Blackhawks won two Stanley Cups and came one goal short of making a third Cup Final.
 Saad established himself as part of the top-six forwards, most notably with Jonathan Toews and Marian Hossa on the first line.
 As a 20-goal and 50-point scorer in his first two full seasons, he felt he was due a hefty raise as a free agent.

 Unfortunately, Bowman couldn’t make the math work, and Saad was unceremoniously traded to the Columbus Blue Jackets.
+There he signed a six-year contract with a $6 million annual cap hit.
 His production carried over for two seasons with his new team as well.
 So much so that Bowman pursued him back again for the 2017-18 season.

-Saad regressed a bit in his first season back with Chicago, but has since re-established himself as a strong and consistent two-way player.
-He’s by far the best forward the Blackhawks have drafted since Toews and Kane.
+Saad regressed a bit in his first season back with Chicago, but re-established himself as a strong and consistent two-way player the following two seasons.
+Alas, Saad’s hefty contract caught up to him once again, and he was traded to the Colorado Avalanche in Oct.
+2020.
+Saad is by far the best forward the Blackhawks have drafted since Jonathan Toews and Patrick Kane.

 Andrew Shaw: (5th Round, #139 Overall)

 Shaw surprised a lot of people with the immediacy of his success, playing half the season with the Blackhawks during the year directly following his draft.
 That type of transition is rare in the modern-day NHL and is typically reserved for first-round picks.